tyronyiu/Uni/MGT370/2019-01-22-An_Introduction_to_change_management.md

 Change Management aims to oppose resistive forces.
 Mostly, human resources are those that generate problematic situations.
-Thus, the resistive factor to change, people are the entitity of focus.
+Thus, the resistive factor to change, people are the entity of focus.
 Change can occur from different sources, e.g. a merger/acquisition or a political change such as Brexit negotiations are examples of change considered.
-Kolb (David Kolb, 2019) has determined a learning stratety aiming to diminish fear of finding fear.
+Kolb (David Kolb, 2019) has determined a learning strategy aiming to diminish fear of finding fear.
 Fear is a resistive factor to change.

 > “If the rate of change on the outside exceeds the rate of change on the